Nanoonga/chtml-masonry/README.md

 Thumbnail images are fetched at a multiple of the device pixel ratio if their native width and height are large enough.
 This will show the sharpest rendition on all displays at all times.

 Whether thumbnail details are worth their own bandwidth on a device with a pixel ratio > 2 is philosophical.
-Such densities are the result of Google not establishing a universal high-density standard for Android devices comparable to Apple's Retina, and bitmap assets up to 3x are provisioned even if some devices from some vendors have a greater device pixel ratio than that.
+Such densities are the result of vendors not establishing a high-density standard for their devices comparable to Apple's Retina.
+Google provisions bitmap assets up to 3x for Android even if some devices from some vendors have a greater device pixel ratio than that.

 These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.